SeraphJACK/SimpleLogin/README.md

     - plugins to load by default.

 - commandNames: String Array
-    - Commands that are allowed to be executed by an unauthenticated player.
+    - Commands that are allowed to be executed by a player before they log in.
-    - You need to specify full command without the heading `/`, such as `give @p minecraft:apple 16`
+    - Note that you need to specify full command without the heading `/`, such as `give @p minecraft:apple 16`

 - storageProvider: String
     - The storage provider to use.